 Like all lifestyle categories, both food and fashion are highly creative and both tend to attract a similar consumer type.
 It’s an individual who appreciates creativity, enjoys fine craftsmanship, and notices details -- elements that are consistent across the dining table as well as the retail fashion shelf.
 There are trends, colors, textures, new ideas and time-honored classics.

 It’s not just limited to the creative consumer alone.
-Both food and fashion have always had a social component that equally draws those who seek to interact in the world around them.
+Both food and fashion have always had a social component that equally draws those who seek to interact with the world around them.
 Not a “foodie” or “fashionista,” but a participant who seeks to be part of the scene, in the mix, around others.
 Shopping and eating are avenues to fulfill this need.

 Fred Segal Melrose has long been a destination for tourists and natives of Los Angeles to shop boutique and luxury brands in addition to a popular lunch spot.
 The restaurant’s menu features upscale lunch and dinner favorites that fit the illustrious and creative aesthetic of its store.
 Guests rub elbows with the city’s elite and high profile as they relax in the restaurant’s open, airy dining room.